When did standing on the scales to monitor my weight become so important?

 Psychiatrists, naturopaths, nutritional intervention, allergy treatment, hypnotherapy – you name it – I was on a pathway to nowhere; again!
 Kind souls suggested ideas.
 I researched – what the heck was wrong?

 At last, the words anorexia nervosa entered my world.
 Weight restoration was difficult.
 Bullying was the therapy used.
 Gradually I relented once I could let go of the idea that this look I had created years ago was not the answer to my loneliness.
 The return of my health was the carrot at the end of the stick.

 Alas, health did not turn up.
 The associated illnesses had put their claws in and they were not ready to leave.

 More years of suffering.
 More years of searching.
-Lining up pills to escape the misery was joined by nightly walks with ‘suicidal depression’ – unwelcome encounters known only by me.
+Lining up pills to escape the misery was joined by nightly walks with ‘suicidal depression’ – unwelcome encounters known only to me.
 OCD drove me spare.
 Migraines were a two-day sentence of agony up against the wall.
 Anxiety decided to add to the collection.

 Debilitated and just wanting it all to end – the decision made at 15 to allow anorexia nervosa to become my life, was now acknowledged as the biggest downfall – leading me into a dark tunnel filled with endless sadness.

 Then, seemingly from a place orchestrated overnight by ‘the powers to be’, I met a wonderful female psychologist who practiced Reality Therapy underpinned by Choice Theory.
 The light turned on.
 The time had arrived where that long shadow was to find its Waterloo!
 The shadow, enveloping me was filled with events that had shaded the colour of my life with black.